ahungry/awesome-bgmods/PREAMBLE.md

 reference - I will want to update them to the proper homepages vs direct download links, but you may find some of one or the other atm).

-## Pre-EET
+## Legend

-Install/setup before EET.
-Many of these lack an awareness of an EET setup, but will work with a BG:EE setup, and the EET merge process will manage to include them.
+Any of the "types" (type-:sundry1) implies it'd be part of a Pre-EET setup step.
+Any of the "types" with a 2 at the end should come after the EET portion (type-:sundry2).